danpla/dpscreenocr/doc/manual.md

 use to recognize text.
 You can choose more than one language, but be aware that this may slow down recognition and reduce its accuracy.

-Read the "[Installing languages]" section on how to install more language packs.
+Read the "[Installing languages]" section on how to install language packs.

 ### Hotkey

-The hotkey is used to start and end the on-screen selection.
-The default is Control + Grave accent.
+The hotkey starts and ends the on-screen selection.
 To cancel the selection, press Escape.

 The hotkey is global: it works even if dpScreenOCR's window is minimized.
 If pressing the hotkey has no effect, it probably means